 When you are ready to generate an automatic arrangement, press this button and select an option from the popup menu.

-Generate BB (All BB Tracks) generates new Band-in-a-Box tracks using the current style.
+Generate All BB Tracks generates new Band-in-a-Box tracks using the current style.

-Select and Generate RealTrack opens the RB Assign RealTracks to Tracks dialog for Real instrument selection and options for the generation of the audio RealTrack.
+Select and Generate RealTrack opens the RealTracks Pickers dialog for Real instrument selection and options for the generation of the audio RealTrack.